SheepyChris/Simply-Love-OutFox/README.md

 If you are upgrading from a previous version of Simply Love, fully delete the old Simply Love folder first.  **Do not merge the new folder into the old.**

-You can download the current Simply Love release at the [Latest Release](https://github.com/quietly-turning/Simply-Love-SM5/releases/latest) page.
+For this specific fork, it is recommended to download from Code > Download ZIP button in the release branch.
+This is where OutFox commits will be available.

 Full install instructions are in the [Installing Simply Love](./Other/Documentation/InstallingSimplyLove-README.md) README.